 Testing in human cardiovascular tissues

 Figure 2: Small blood vessels are dissected and mounted in a specialised organ bath called a wire myograph.
-Constriction of the blood vessel in vitro translates to a similar effect in vivo (e.g. an increase in peripheral vascular resistance) and may translate to an increase in blood pressure, while dilation would translate to a reduction.
+Constriction of the blood vessel in vitro translates to a similar effect in vivo (e.g. ↑TPR) and may translate to an increase in blood pressure, while dilation would translate to a reduction.

 Outsourcing ex vivo human tissue testing